Westlake Publishing Forums

 W.P.
 Rayner

 Thanks Ian.
 At this point I have no plans to release this as a kit but I won't definitively rule that out as a future challenge.
-I'll be lucky if I have the time to build the one for myself that started this whole project...
-Grin
+I'll be lucky if I have the time to build the one for myself that started this whole project... ;D

 Paul